rootpi2203/hs22-mc1/README.md

 3. Did you detect bottlenecks?
 Describe and discuss 1-3 detected bottlenecks in about 200-300 words.

-4. Answer the following questions and interpret your experiments or results in about 300 words:
-      * Is the data processor/generator IO or CPU bound?
-Why?
-      *

 #### Bonus 3
 Mitigate or produce a bottleneck.